GEWIS/sudosos-frontend/README.md

 - After this, all of the dependencies, development environment and set up command should be run and ready.

 #### Step 2: Launching dashboard/point-of-sale
-- Run `cd apps/dashboard` or `cd apps/point-of-sale` in the terminal.
-- Run `npm run dev` to start the development environment.
+- Run `yarn dev-dashboard` or `yarn dev-pos` to start the development environment.
 - There should be a pop up to open the website in the bottom right corner, changes to the code are directly reflected on this site.
 - You can also open this site using the ports tab in the same window as the terminal.